luminarycloud.vis¶

 - start: luminarycloud.types.Vector3Like¶

-The render output represents the request to render images from a geometry, mesh or solution.
+The render output represents the request to render images from a geometry, mesh or solution, and is contructed by the Scene class.
 The operation exectutes asyncronously, so the caller must check the status of the image extract.
 If the status is completed, then the resuling image is available for download.

 Warning